Nilutpal-Gogoi/LeetCode-Python-Solutions/README.md

 # LeetCode-Python-Solutions
-This file contains solutions to different leetcode questions that i have solved so far.
+This file contains solutions to different leetcode questions that I have solved so far.